boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

-   The provider network may be implemented in such a way that it has various types of paths, for example low-latency traffic might be mapped onto a different transport path to other traffic (for example a particular flex-algo, a particular set of TE LSPs, or a specific queue {{?RFC9330}}), as discussed in {{sec-qos-map}}.
+   The provider network may be implemented in such a way that it has various types of paths, for example low-latency traffic might be mapped onto a different transport path to other traffic (for example a particular flex-algo, a particular set of TE paths, or a specific queue {{?RFC9330}}), as discussed in {{sec-qos-map}}.
 The 5G NSO can use
    {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}} to request low-latency transport for a given slice if required.
 However, {{?RFC8299}} or